atlemann/atlemann.github.io/_drafts/mqtt.md

 let send (msg: MQTTnet.MqttApplicationMessage) : Task<unit> =
     task {
-         // This returns Task, but we need Task<unit>, hence the CE return! mqttClient.PublishAsync msg
+         // This returns Task, but we need Task<unit>, hence the CE.
+         // There might be a simpler way to do this though, but I
+         // couldn't figure it out in time. return! mqttClient.PublishAsync msg
     }